 Because Orange Tour is much smaller, our team gets to connect with speakers more than they ever would at the conference.
 This gives them an opportunity to ask questions, dig deeper into some topics, or just strike up a relationship that will serve them well down the road.

 Parent Cue Live

-Parent Cue Live is a newer addition to the Orange Tour and I really enjoyed it last year.
+Parent Cue Live is a newer addition to the Orange Tour and I have really enjoyed it.
 If your church is close to a tour location, it can be a great invite for parents.
 It’s fun, helpful, and very affordable at $25/person.